Back to top

 }

 Run the example and test it.
-Each time you change the UI element then model changes automatically.
+Each time you change the UI element the model changes automatically.
 If you change the model then the UI will also update.
-Try to input something else then a number iN the age field you will get an error symbol in the UI and if the mouse hovers over the symbol you see the error message.
+If you try to input something else than a number in the age field you will get an error symbol in the UI and if the mouse hovers over the symbol you see the error message.

 The following extends the example with the usage of Validators and Decorators.